OWASP/owasp-summit-2017/Working-Sessions/Education/visit-Bletchley-Park.md

 ---
 layout       : blocks/working-session
-title        : Visit Bletchley Park type         : visit
+title        : Visit Bletchley Park type         : workshop
 owasp-project: no
 track        :
 technology   :
 related-to   :
-status       : draft
+status       : review-content
+when-day     : Fri
-organizers   : Dinis Cruz, Johan Peeters (1 extra space in car) participants :
+organizers   : Johan Peeters (1 extra space in car) participants : Dinis Cruz
 ---

 This session takes a step back from current pressing cyber-security concerns and travels back in time to the place where, in a sense, it all began, nearby [Bletchley Park](https://bletchleypark.org.uk/).